nfeldl/nfeldl.github.io/people.md

 - Emiliia-Dyrenkova.jpg
 ---

 We are always looking for motivated researchers to join our group.
-If you are interested in pursuing quantitative atmospheric or climate dynamics at the University of California, Santa Cruz, contact [Nicole Feldl](https://eps.ucsc.edu/faculty/Profiles/fac-only.php?uid=nfeldl) to find out how you can get involved.
+If you are interested in pursuing quantitative research in atmospheric or climate dynamics at the University of California, Santa Cruz, contact [Nicole Feldl](https://eps.ucsc.edu/faculty/Profiles/fac-only.php?uid=nfeldl) to find out how you can get involved.

 For prospective graduate students: Please apply to the graduate program in Earth and Planetary Sciences and also consider applying for the [NSF Graduate Research Fellowship][nsfgrfp].
 To get a sense for what it's like to work in our group, check out the [Feldl group manual][fgm].